- As with any lasagne recipe, this tastes EVEN better the next day. We’ve frozen batches of this and reheated it the following week, and OMG.

 One-Dish Sweet Potato Lasagne ✌️ We’re planting a tree in the Amazon for every pre-order of our new cookbook ONE POT VEGAN!
 Order yours today 👉 sovegan.co/onepvPosted by So Vegan on Tuesday, 9 June 2020

 One-Dish Sweet Potato LasagneBen, So Vegan Gluten-free, nutritious, delicious and surprisingly easy.
-This lasagne has a lot going for it.
-As long as you don’t mind a bit… Print This
+And the tofu ricotta is also a great source of protein.
+Print This

 - 3 aubergines